 - Encourage physical activity and therapy.
 Exercise is vital as it keeps the joints strong and flexible.
 During symptom-free periods, your physician may recommend that your child participate in a sport or physical therapy regimen.

-At The Center for Spinal Disorders, our specialists are vastly experienced in effectively treating those living with juvenile arthritis and ankylosing spondylitis.
+At The Center for Musculoskeletal Disorders, our orthopedic spine specialists are vastly experienced in effectively treating those living with juvenile arthritis and ankylosing spondylitis.
 Our practice offers superior quality of care for patients living with these and other debilitating spinal conditions by utilizing innovative techniques and advanced technology.

-For more information or to schedule an appointment with one of our specialists, contact us today.
+For more information or to schedule an appointment with one of our orthopedic specialists, contact us today.